-A: While prevented planting coverage under the WFRP is not the same as prevented planting coverage under the Common Crop Insurance Policy Basic provisions, if a commodity shown on the Intended Farm Operation Report cannot be planted due to an insured cause of loss during the insurance year, and there is a revenue shortfall on the entire farm for the insured year, a loss would be paid.
+A: While prevented planting coverage under the WFRP is not the same as prevented planting coverage under the Common Crop Insurance Policy Basic Provisions, if a commodity shown on the Intended Farm Operation Report cannot be planted due to an insured cause of loss during the insurance period, and there is a revenue shortfall on the entire farm for the policy year, a loss would be paid.
 At the time the Intended Farm Operation Report is completed, the producer must have a reasonable expectation that each commodity listed can be produced.
-Losses for WFRP occur at the end of the year when the approved 'revenue to count' for the insurance year falls below the insured revenue and must be due to an insured cause of loss.
+Losses for WFRP occur at the end of the year when the approved "revenue to count" for the policy year falls below the insured revenue and must be due to an insured cause of loss.

-Q: Can I purchase individual Federal reinsured crop insurance policies for my commodities in addition to WFRP?
+Q: Can I purchase individual FCIC reinsured crop insurance policies for my commodities in addition to WFRP?

 A: Yes.
-You may purchase other Federal reinsured crop insurance coverage for any of your commodities as long as the other policy provides coverage at a 'buy-up' coverage level and not at the 'catastrophic' coverage level.
-When you purchase other Federal reinsured crop insurance policies in conjunction with WFRP, the total liability from those policies covering WFRP covered commodities, up to 50 percent of your WFRP policy liability, will be used to adjust the WFRP liability amount for premium calculation purposes.
+You may purchase other FCIC reinsured crop insurance coverage for any of your commodities as long as the other policy provides coverage at a "buy-up" coverage level and not at the "catastrophic" (CAT) coverage level.
+When you purchase other FCIC reinsured crop insurance policies in conjunction with WFRP, the total liability from those policies covering WFRP covered commodities, up to 50 percent of your WFRP policy liability, will be used to adjust the WFRP liability amount for premium calculation purposes.
 The liability adjustment will be used only for premium calculation and will result in a reduced amount of WFRP premium.
-The other Federal reinsured crop insurance will become your primary policy and any indemnity paid on those policies will be considered to be revenue for the insurance year under the WFRP policy to assure duplicate payments for the same crop loss are not made.
-If you purchase other Federal reinsured crop insurance coverage at the 'catastrophic' (CAT) level of coverage, you will not be eligible for WFRP for that insurance year.
-You are not required to purchase another Federal reinsured crop insurance policy .
+The other FCIC reinsured crop insurance will become your primary policy and any indemnity paid on those policies will be considered to be revenue for the policy year under the WFRP policy to assure duplicate payments for the same crop loss are not made.

+If you purchase other FCIC reinsured crop insurance coverage at the CAT level of coverage, you will not be eligible for WFRP for that policy year.
+You are not required to purchase another FCIC reinsured crop insurance policy.